 5. Use a Filtered Water Bottle

-It is not advisable to drink water from the taps in South America.
+Not all tap water in South America is safe to drink.
 Whilst some countries have filtered water on offer for free in hostels, this service is not commonplace everywhere.
 Instead, cut down on your plastic use and instead purchase a water filter bottle.